espocrm/documentation/docs/administration/upgrading-manually.md

 If your environment is configured properly, the regular upgrade process via CLI should work fine.

-In some cases it can be more reasonable to install a fresh instance, then copy your `custom` directory, install all needed extensions.
+In some cases it can be more reasonable to install a fresh instance, then copy your `custom` directory, `data/upload` directory, install all needed extensions.

 The following actions are the same as those that the automatic upgrade script performs when you run *upgrade* command.